Domos Rossmore LLC Selects Morley Builders for Adaptive Reuse of 410 North Rossmore in Hancock Park

 About Lorcan O’Herlihy Architects

 Founded in 1994 by Lorcan O’Herlihy, FAIA, LOHA is an award-winning architecture and urban design firm with offices in Los Angeles and Detroit.
 Collectively and collaboratively, driven by O’Herlihy’s passion and creative vision, LOHA’s robust portfolio of work is rooted in embracing architecture’s role as a catalyst for change.
+With a conscious understanding that architecture operates within a layered context of political, developmental, environmental, and social structures, LOHA seeks to elevate the human condition via the built environment.
 The firm works with art galleries, large mixed-use developments and residential complexes.
 LOHA has built over 90 projects across three continents, been published in over 20 countries, and has been recognized with over 100 awards, including the #1 Design Firm in the US by Architect's Magazine's 2018 Architect 50, the AIA California Distinguished Practice Award, and the AIA LA Firm of the Year Award.

 About Domos Rossmore LLC